dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 .NET Aspire integrations automatically set up Logging, Tracing, and Metrics configurations, which are sometimes known as _the pillars of observability_.

 - **[Logging](/dotnet/core/diagnostics/logging-tracing)**: A technique where code is instrumented to produce logs of interesting events that occurred while the program was running.
-A baseline set of log events are enabled for .NET Aspire integrations by default and more extensive logging can be enabled on-demand to diagnose particular problems.
+A baseline set of log events is enabled for .NET Aspire integrations by default and more extensive logging can be enabled on-demand to diagnose particular problems.

 - **[Tracing](/dotnet/core/diagnostics/distributed-tracing)**: A specialized form of logging that helps you localize failures and performance issues within applications distributed across multiple machines or processes.
 This technique tracks requests through an application to correlate work done by different application integrations and separate it from other work the application may be doing for concurrent requests.

 - **[Metrics](/dotnet/core/diagnostics/metrics)**: Numerical measurements recorded over time to monitor application performance and health.
 Metrics are often used to generate alerts when potential problems are detected.
 Metrics have low performance overhead and many services configure them as always-on telemetry.

 Together, these types of telemetry allow you to gain insights into your application's behavior and performance using various monitoring and analysis tools.
-Depending on the backing service, some integrations may only support some of these features.
+Depending on the backing service, some integrations might only support some of these features.
 For example, some integrations support logging and tracing, but not metrics.
 Telemetry features can also be disabled.
 For more information, see [.NET Aspire service defaults](service-defaults.md).

 ### Health checks